 In February of 2017, the Insurance Services Office completed a formal review of Comstock Township and improved its Public Protection Classification.
 With the change in classification, Comstock became one of the top 233 fire departments in the State of Michigan of almost 2,000 in terms of fire protection and its potential cost savings for residents and business located within the township.

 On June 14, 2017, Fire Chief Ed Switalski was struck and killed by a vehicle while working the scene on a vehicle slide off.
 This was the first line-of-duty death for Comstock Fire & Rescue since its inception in 1924.

 Today, Comstock Department of Fire & Rescue is responsible for providing fire education, inspection, suppression and investigation, as well as rescue and emergency medical care to nearly 15,000 residents and all visitors within Comstock Charter Township.
-The department operates three fire engines, two rescue engines, two rescue vehicles, two brush trucks and two boats out of three fire stations strategically located throughout the 35 square mile coverage area.
+The department operates four fire engines, three rescue engines, two rescue SUVs, two brush trucks, two boats and an all-terrain vehicle out of three fire stations strategically located throughout the 35 square mile coverage area.
 The department serves critical infrastructure within the township including six miles of interstate (I-94), two state highways (M-43 & M-96), a few miles of Norfolk Southern freight and high-speed Amtrak passenger railroad lines, several miles of the Kalamazoo River, a small hydroelectric dam and a few small lakes.
 The department is staffed 24 hours a day through a combination of full-time and paid-on-call firefighters who respond to around 1,500 requests for service annually.
-The department is a member of MABAS and holds mutual aid agreements with surrounding agencies including Galesburg, Kalamazoo City, Kalamazoo Township, Pavilion, Portage and Richland.
+The department is a member of MABAS and holds mutual aid agreements with surrounding agencies including Galesburg, Kalamazoo City, Kalamazoo Township, Pavilion, Portage, and Richland.